Avoid a Pain in the Back

 Back pain affects about 8 out of 10 people.
 What can you do to protect your spine and avoid back pain?

 The spine is made up of 24 bones, vertebrae, stacked on top of one another.
 These bones connect to create a canal that protects the spinal cord.
 The lumbar spine, lower back, is made up of five vertebrae.
-In between the vertebrae are flexible intervertebral disks.
+In between the vertebrae are flexible intervertebral discs.
 They act as shock absorbers when you walk or run.

 Anything you can do to improve overall physical fitness and general health benefits the spine.
 The American Orthaepedic Surgeons Association recommends easy lifestyle changes to help reduce the risk of developing back problems.

 The disc, shock absorber, has two parts: an outer, flexible ring and an inner core filled with a gelatinous substance, primarily water.
 When the spine is upright, water slowly squeezes out of the discs.
 When resting, the discs rehydrate.
 So the spine has a 24-hour cycle of daily disc dehydration and nightly rehydration.

 When there is not enough water to fully hydrate the gelatinous center, the whole disc becomes compromised, which can cause pain, swelling, and a herniated disc.
 A simple, effective way to help reduce back pain is to increase your daily intake of H2O.

 Vitamin D is an important component in musculoskeletal development, maintenance and function.
 Adequate levels of vitamin D correlate with greater bone mineral density and lower rates of osteoporotic fractures.

 Vitamin D helps the body absorb calcium.
 Without enough calcium, bones can weaken, potentially leading to bone, joint or musculoskeletal pain.
 Vitamin D can be obtained by increasing exposure to sunlight and including vitamin D rich foods in your diet like fish, milk, eggs, and fresh fruits and vegetables.